Time management

 Archive | Character Development

-In fiction, the people who appear on the pages and play a role in the story are called characters.
-Your role as a memoirist is to take character development seriously.
+In fiction, the people who appear on your pages and play a role in the story you are narrating are called characters.

 As with fiction so too with memoir

-But, this call to take character development seriously is not to provide you with a license for fictionalizing in your story telling.
+This call to take your character development to the next level does not provide you with a license for fictionalizing in your storytelling!

-The need to respect the distinction between what is allowed in fiction and what is allowed in a memoir arises in many instances.
+What is allowed in fiction and what is allowed in a memoir varies in many instances.
 For instance, take dialog.
 A fiction writer can write a detailed dialog but a memoir writer cannot “remember” in too exact a detail.
 Really: who can remember a conversation that occurred 40 years ago?
-The tone and the gist of the dialog, yes, but exact working adding up to a 75-word quote?
+The tone and the gist of the dialog, yes, but exact wording adding up to a 75-word quote?
 No.

 Memoirs that take liberties in character development are not memoirs but are autobiographical fiction.
 Calling autobiographical fiction “memoir” is like calling lobbing the ball over a lowered net “playing tennis.”